OliverMount/SingularityCoreNeuron/README.md

 # SingularityCoreNeuron
-Singularity-based CoreNEURON Installation on OLAF
+Singularity-based CoreNEURON Installation in OLAF

 ## Building the Singularity Image for CoreNEURON